on this page

 - bought gift cards or vouchers for a suspected scammer

-The helpdesk is open Monday to Friday, 8 am to 5 pm AEST.
+Our Scams and Identity Theft Helpdesk phone line is open Monday to Friday, 8 am to 5 pm AEST.

 We can also put an interpreter on the line if you need help.

 If you get an email scam, forward us the entire email but do not change or add any extra information.
 Delete the scam email when you’re done.
+If you’re not able to forward it, email us a screenshot or image of the email.

 Social media scams